 Middle school classes are taught by certified teachers who have expertise in the subject they teach.
 The core curriculum includes language arts, mathematics, science, social studies and physical education.
 Students may earn high school credits in either Spanish or French as well as Algebra I and Geometry.
-All middle school students are issued an iPad for use in the classroom and home, and they have access to a technology lab.
+All middle school students are issued a Cloudbook for use in the classroom and home, and they have access to a technology lab.
 Four nine-week courses in art, technology, drama, fencing and foreign language all taught by specialists in their field enrich the lives of this age group.
-Extracurricular experiences including MathCounts, Student Government, Yearbook, musicals, Eagle Singers, and athletic teams in basketball, tennis, Jets football, golf, and fencing round out a comprehensive learning experience.
+Extracurricular experiences including MathCounts, Student Government, Yearbook, musicals, Eagle Singers, and athletic teams in basketball, tennis, Jets football, golf, and cross country round out a comprehensive learning experience.

 Southfield Middle School Curriculum & Enrichment Classes